aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-pdf/_index.md

 | region         | String | Query                      | Define the spreadsheet region setting.                                |
 | password       | String | Query                      | The password required to open the spreadsheet file.                   |

-**Notes**: Worksheet names are case‑sensitive.
-The maximum file size for upload is 50 MB.
-If the worksheet contains formulas that depend on external data, ensure those references are available.

 ### **Response**

 ```json